-- how we engage with our customers erode customer loyalty. - Adapting the Group's store network to the changing needs of the Group's customers and securing the most appropriate mix of multi - An inability to provide quality customer experiences and grow brand
+- how we engage with our customers erode customer loyalty. - Adapting the Group's store network to the changing needs of the Group's customers and securing the most appropriate mix of multi - An inability to provide quality customer experiences and grow brand - sustainable sourcing of products and services across our supply chain while still delivering value to our stakehold

-- · Strategic investment in digital transformation remains a strategic priority for the Group and a focus in the short to medium term to support our future resilience and success - In South Africa, our localisation strategy brings efficiency, reduces shipping cost, limits supply chain disruption and creates employment opportunities.

-· Accelerate our sustainability initiatives exceeding the expectation of our stakeholders.
+- · Strategic investment in digital transformation remains a strategic priority for the Group and a focus in the short to medium term to support our future resilience and success - In South Africa, our localisation strategy brings efficiency, reduces shipping cost, limits supply chain disruption and creates employment opportunities. - · Accelerate our sustainability initiatives exceeding the expectation of our stakeholders.

-still delivering value to our stakenolders.

-Trend Term Strategic outcomes

-Increasing S - M - L
+Trend Term Strategic outcomes Increasing S - M - L